yumorishita/LiCSBAS/README.md

 ## Acknowledgements

 This work has been accomplished during Y. Morishita’s visit at University of Leeds, funded by JSPS Overseas Research Fellowship.
+Further updates of the software are organised by the COMET LiCSAR team.

 COMET is the UK Natural Environment Research Council's Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics.
 LiCSAR is developed as part of the NERC large grant, "Looking inside the continents from Space" (NE/K010867/1).
 LiCSAR contains modified Copernicus Sentinel data [2014-] analysed by the COMET.
 LiCSAR uses [JASMIN](http://jasmin.ac.uk), the UK’s collaborative data analysis environment.